The Personal Statement

 At a minimum, each student will write one essay referred to as The Personal Statement and for most colleges, it is completed through the Common Application (CA).
 With the CA, students can apply to a number of schools with only the push of a button but keep in mind that many schools have supplemental applications with additional essays.
 The good news is that those supplemental applications are available through the CA. If one or more of the colleges on your list uses their own application instead of the CA, the personal statement will still be required but the prompts may be different.
 Visit www.commonapp.org for a list of participating colleges.

 If done well, the essay writing process will be time consuming so it's important to start early and to stay organized.
 An average of six prompts are released each spring and they are often the same or only slightly altered from previous years.
 A prompt is a question or statement designed to give students a topic or an idea to use as a springboard.
 One prompt may challenge students to talk about failure, while another may ask about a specific event or moment when the student changed their thinking.
 Because there are many ways to respond to any given prompt, it is important to read them carefully while writing down first thoughts about each.
 Write anything that comes to mind whether it is a memory, a curiosity about what the prompt is asking or even an irritation.
 It's not uncommon for a prompt to make the reader feel frustrated and if that happens, take note and consider writing that essay.
+For the past number of years, there has been an open essay where the student is invited to write about anything at all.
+It is always important to explore your thoughts and feelings about a topic before trying to put it into a specific box so to speak.
+If this works for you, do it because if a topic continues to rise to the top, it must be something you want to write about and that is valuable information.
 After doing this, take a few days to think about each before revisiting the list and deciding if there is one or more that you are drawn to.
-See FYS News for the 2023-2024 prompts.
+See FYS News for the 2026-2027prompts.

 The personal statement is often the longest of the essays and typically the first to be reviewed by admissions officers.
 This first essay sets the tone and allows the committee to be able to see who you are in writing.
 Again, although this essay is referred to as a statement, think of it as a personal perspective piece.
 Only then will you be able to show who you are and how you think.